Last updated 26 July 2021

 You have the right to request that your information not be used at any point.
 To do so, please contact us at firstname.lastname@example.org.
 For more information on your rights, please view the ‘Your rights’ section below.

 We may obtain information from you through your interactions with us such as when you are:

 Certain types of personal information (e.g. health, race, religious beliefs, etc.) are in a special category under data protection laws, because they are considered to be more sensitive.
 We only collect this type of information if there is a clear reason for us to do so, (e.g. to provide appropriate facilities or support).
 We will also collect this type of information if you make it public or volunteer it to us (e.g. you tell us while we are supporting you during a client session).
 Wherever it is practical for us to do so, we will let you know why we are collecting this information and for what purpose.

-Clients receiving support from our service are asked to provide us information through our ‘About You’ and ‘Feedback’ forms.
-The information is anonymized and used to help us better understand how our client service is being used and how we can make it better.
+For clients receiving support from our service, we may keep some of the information they choose to give us (e.g., name, phone number, email, case number etc) along with a record of how we helped them in order to better assist them if they return for more help.
+Additionally, clients are asked to provide us information through our ‘About You’ and ‘Feedback’ forms.
+The information obtained through these forms is anonymized and used to help us better understand how our client service is being used and how we can make it better.

 We do not actively collect information from children (under 18s) nor are our events aimed at children, however our supporters are of all ages.
 Where appropriate, we will ask a parent or guardian for consent prior to collecting their child’s information.
 Children can only fundraise or partake in an event to benefit our charity with a parent or guardian.

 We do not actively collect and/or use information about your device (e.g. IP address, type of device, etc.) but depending on your device settings, it may be made available to us.
 Contact your device manufacturer or operating system provider for more information on what information is made available.